 Change happens whether we like it or not and regardless of whether we do anything about it.
 Tomorrow will be different than today.
 We can resist, but that is a bit like standing in a river and trying to hold back the water – useless.
-We have a choice to watch change passively happening around us, or to participate and lead it.
+We have a choice to watch change passively happening around us, or to participate and lead it, because change starts with you.

 In her book Mindset, Carol S. Dweck, PhD explains how we tend to have either a growth mindset or a fixed mindset.
-We see ourselves as flexible, adaptable, improvable, or alternately “what you see is what you get” – stuck with the cards we’ve been dealt.
+We see ourselves as flexible, adaptable, improvable, or alternately “what you see is what you get.”
+We are stuck with the cards we’ve been dealt.

 We can lead change and make our world a better place if we start with ourselves.
 Learning to become a better spouse, parent, businessperson, leader, salesperson, philanthropist, coach and volunteer will enable me to contribute more to my family, my community, and my industry.
 By inviting positive change into my life, by initiating change, I might be able to positively influence others.